News of Interest.TV

 The plague of the Sandinistas and the ghost of Augusto Cesar Sandino have already fallen upon those other Central American Republics.
 It’s one down and four to go in Central America but, in reality, it’s one down and nineteen to go in Latin America.

-Excerpts from Chapter 11: Terrorism in Managua: Phase Two
+Excerpts from Chapter 11: Terrorism in Managua: Phase Two (link)

 This chapter describes another terrorist hostage situation occurring in Nicaragua, this time happening at the National Palace in Managua with fourteen Sandinista gunmen holding as many as 1,500 people hostage including many of the members of the Nicaraguan Congress.
 The terrorists demanded that their “manifesto” be disseminated through the media, the release of 59 prisoners, ransom money, and their safe passage to Panama and Venezuela, where they were then welcomed as heros.